 Lat pulldowns are a great compound exercise to help build your upper body, and hopefully, this article has given you everything you need to determine what weight you need to start with and what you should aim for in the future.

-Garage Gym Pro Favorite Equipment - Best Lat Pulldown Machines
+Garage Gym Pro Equipment Recommendations - Best Lat Pulldown Machines